attack-monkey/hypereduce/README.md

 ## The Concept

-In hypeReduce everything is managed by dispatching either **actions**, both of which are just pure data objects that look like
+In hypeReduce everything is managed by dispatching **actions**, which are just pure data objects that look like

     {
       type: 'MY_FLOW',